Military Police (Brazil)

 In 2004 the National Public Security Force (Força Nacional de Segurança Pública) was created to handle major security crisis.
-The unit, which is composed of the most qualified Military Police personnel from all federal states, can only be deployed through the express command of a state governor.
+The unit, which is composed of the most qualified Military Police personnel from all federal states, is deployed in cases of major security crisis to augment local security forces by the request of local authorities.

 History

 The first militarized police in Portugal (when Brazil was still a colony) was the Royal Police Guard of Lisbon (Guarda Real de Polícia de Lisboa), established in 1801; which was followed by the model of the National Gendarmerie (Gendarmerie Nationale) of France, created in 1791.

 When the Portuguese Royal Family was transferred to Brazil, the Royal Police Guard of Lisbon remained in Portugal, and another equivalent was created in Rio de Janeiro, under the name of Military Division of the Royal Guard Police of Rio de Janeiro, in 1809.

 With the abdication of Emperor Pedro I in 1831, the Regency held reformulations on the Brazilian Armed Forces.
 The Royal Guard Police of Rio de Janeiro was abolished, and replaced by the Municipal Guard Corps of Volunteers; a type of security force similar to the French National Guard.
 The same law allowed each province to establish its own Guard of Volunteers.

 In 1834 Pedro I died in Portugal and this reduced the fear in Brazil of a reunification of the kingdoms.
 The Guard of Volunteers were then transformed into Province Police Corps, with professional troops.
 The Police Corps were created with the same structure as the Army, and to serve as reserve troops when necessary.

-With the Proclamation of the Republic, Brazil adopted a constitution based on the United States' one, where the federal states have a large amount of autonomy.
-The Corps of Police began to be administered by the states and became smaller regional armies, with infantry, cavalry, artillery, and later, even air forces.
+With the fall of the Empire, the First Brazilian Republic adopted a constitution based on the United States' one, where the federal states have a large degree of autonomy.
+The Police Corps began to be administered by the states and became small state armies, with infantry, cavalry, artillery, and later, even air forces.
 This danger to national security remained until the end of World War II, with the deposition of the dictatorial government of Getúlio Vargas.

-After World War II, the Military Police assumed the roles of a more "traditional" police force, similar to a gendarmerie subject to the states.
-It sought a rapprochement with the civil society, slowly developing the configuration it currently possesses.
+After World War II, the Military Police became a more "traditional" police force, similar to a gendarmerie, subject to the states.